Emadalshamery/optimism/devnet-sdk/di/README.md

 }
 ```

 This initializes a `Container` with default settings, including built-in filters (covered later).
-Think of it as a blank slate for managing your application’s dependencies.
+Think of it as a blank slate for managing your application's dependencies.

 ---